larskaare/pawa-system-testing/slides/content/test-and-test-principles.md

 - Our Client component will "know" that's its under test<!-- .element: class="fragment" data-fragment-index="2" -->
   - The "test footprint" should be as little as possible<!-- .element: class="fragment" data-fragment-index="2" -->
   - If in test, we use a different flow (ROPC) to login and get the initial tokens<!-- .element: class="fragment" data-fragment-index="2" -->
-- We use Docker and docker-compose to build and serve the infrastructure<!-- .element: class="fragment" data-fragment-index="3" -->
+- We use Docker and docker-compose to build and serve the system infrastructure<!-- .element: class="fragment" data-fragment-index="3" -->
 - We drive the test from the browser and from the perspective of the end-user.<!-- .element: class="fragment" data-fragment-index="4" -->
   - For this we use [Cypress](https://www.cypress.io/) <!-- .element: class="fragment" data-fragment-index="4" -->